tyu0912/w251_work/hw3/README.md

 __**Note 2**__

 For some strange reason, indenting got messed up in instance/app/index.py when committing changes.
 This should be resolved now in commit c7deba5d15efbe9a084a3d135170674742350f0c but it is unclear why this happened.
-Would need to address if happens again.
+Would need to address again if it happens.